-The index is based on an analysis of 167 countries around the world across 104 different variables.
-The most prosperous countries in the world have high levels of freedom, safety and security, education, and health.
-These countries also have healthy natural environments and conditions that allow for economic prosperity such as protection of investments, favorable business regulations, and market infrastructure.
+The most prosperous countries in the world have high levels of personal freedom, safety and security, education, and health.
+These countries also have healthy natural environments and conditions that promote economic prosperity through features such as protection of investments, favorable business regulations, and a healthy market infrastructure.

-Denmark took the number one spot from Norway in the 2019 rankings.
-Denmark ranked first for living conditions, second for personal freedom and social capital, and third for effective governance.
-Denmark is also the second-happiest country in the world and ranks fifth on the Global Peace Index.
-Denmark has a high level of equality and a strong sense of responsibility for social welfare—two things that contribute to both Denmark’s happiness and its safety.
-Additionally, Denmark experiences little corruption in both politics and business, which contributes to its high ranking for governance.
+Denmark overtook Norway to assume the title of most prosperous country in the 2019 rankings and has yet to relinquish it.
+In the 2021 report, Denmark ranked first for Social Capital, second for both Personal Freedom and Governance, and third for Education and Living Conditions.
+Denmark is also one of the happiest countries in the world and ranks high on the Global Peace Index each year.
+Denmark displays a high level of equality and a strong sense of responsibility for social welfare—two things that contribute to both Denmark’s happiness and its safety.
+Additionally, Denmark experiences very little corruption in both politics and business, which contributes to its high ranking for governance.

-Sweden is number four on the Legatum index.
-Sweden is one of the most well-developed nations in the world.
-The country ranks first for the natural environment, third for living conditions and fourth for personal freedom.
+Number three on the 2021 Legatum index, Sweden is another of the world's most well-developed nations.
+The country ranks first for the Natural Environment, third for Personal Freedoms and fifth for both Social Capital and Living Conditions.
 Sweden has a high life expectancy of 82.7 years and free access to health care for all of its citizens.
-Sweden’s economy is highly competitive and diverse; typically maintain a trade surplus and boasting very low unemployment rates.
+Sweden’s economy is highly competitive and diverse, and typically maintains a trade surplus and very low unemployment rates.

-Finland ranks second for the natural environment and is one of the most environmentally friendly countries in the world.
-On the Environmental Performance Index, Finland ranks high for environmental health, air quality, and water and sanitation.
-Finland also ranks second for governance and third for personal freedom.
+Finland ranked first for Governance in 2021 and second in Natural Environment.
+One of the most environmentally friendly countries in the world according to the Environmental Performance Index, Finland ranks high for environmental health, air quality, and water and sanitation.
+Finland also ranks third for Social Capital and Investment Environment.

 New Zealand stands out as a reassuringly stable place of economic, political, and social stability.
-New Zealand ranks third for the investment environment and fifth for governance.
+New Zealand ranks fourth for both Social Capital and Natural Environment, as well as fifth for Governance and sixth for Enterprise Conditions.
 The country’s political stability and effective governance have translated to stable economic conditions.
-New Zealand values to contributions that entrepreneurs and investors have made for the development of its economy and consistently invests in infrastructure to support them.
+New Zealand values the contributions that entrepreneurs and investors have made toward the development of its economy and consistently invests in infrastructure to support them.

-Germany ranks eighth overall on the Legatum index, ranking fourth for enterprise conditions and fifth for economic quality and living conditions.
-Germany has the strongest economy in Europe and the fourth-largest economy in the world.
-The country is known for being one of the most innovative and technologically-advanced countries in the world, exporting automobiles, pharmaceuticals, electronics, and machinery.
-Additionally, living conditions are very favorable for German citizens, who have universal healthcare coverage.
+Germany ranks ninth overall on the 2021 Legatum Prosperity index.
+Germany placed highest in the Living Conditions category, where it ranked second in the world, and also ranked fifth in Infrastructure and Market Access.
+Germany's economy is the strongest in Europe and one of the largest in the world.
+Germany is known for being one of the most innovative and technologically-advanced countries in the world, exporting automobiles, pharmaceuticals, electronics, and machinery.
+Additionally, living conditions are very favorable for German citizens, who benefit from universal healthcare coverage.

-Iceland is the tenth most prosperous country on the Legatum index.
-Iceland ranks third for social capital, which includes relationships, social norms, and civic participation in the country.
+Iceland is the tenth most prosperous country on the Legatum index and ranks sixth for both Safety & Security and Social Capital, which includes relationships, social norms, and civic participation in the country.
 Iceland is known for its social stability and equality among its people, with little tension between social and economic classes.
 Iceland has a mixed economy that is well developed and capitalist but also supports a welfare state, providing universal health care and tertiary education for its citizens.
 Additionally, Iceland ranks high for safety and security and personal freedom.
-Iceland is considered one of the safest countries in the world, where police do not carry personal firearms because they do not feel the need to.
+Iceland is considered one of the safest countries in the world, to the extent that the country does not assign personal firearms to its police forces.